zjh0615/COMP7940-Project/spec.md

 # COMP 7940 CLOUD COMPUTING PROJECT

 ## Project outline
-The project is a line-based chatbot that can respond to users' questions about public health issues with suggestions or solutions
+The project is a LINE chatbot that can respond to users' questions about public health issues with suggestions or solutions
-###Design
+## Design
-The chatbot can respond to three topics.
+### The chatbot can respond to two topics.
-1. Check local mask shops in Hong Kong and order masks online.
-The chatbot responds to the name of a street shop in which district of Hong Kong the shop is located.
-If you want to order a mask, the chatbot will ask for the amount and the user can respond accordingly.
-After confirming the reservation, the chatbot will send the quantity to the store and complete the mask reservation.
+1. Mask Information
+   * The chatbot can list the stores which are selling masks right now when the user input 'Mask' or other relative keywords.
+   * Each store's information such as location, business hours will be shown in the following.
+   * The information of masks(price, amount,type) will be given if required.
+2. The Information About Coronavirus
-2. Pay attention to the real-time number of coronavirus.
-Users input the number of confirmed cases, and the chatbot returns the current number of confirmed cases and suspected cases in China.
-To find out how many people have been diagnosed in a particular region, users simply type in the name of the city, such as Hong Kong.
-The chatbot will respond to the latest local diagnosis
+   * The chatbot returns the current number of confirmed cases and suspected cases in Mainland China and the number of cases in Hong Kong.
-3.
+   * The chatbot will provide the latest number of confirmed cases of a specfic region.
+   * The chatbot will provide the news about coronavirus if necessary
+3. Other keywords are not supported, and send a note to user.